 Children are encouraged to develop their gross and fine motor skills both in and out of doors.

-Our children enjoy books and handle them carefully and understand how they are organised.
-They know that words and pictures carry meaning and that, in English, print is read from left to right and from top to bottom.
-They can begin to associate sounds with patterns in rhymes, with syllables, and with words and letters.
+Our children enjoy books, handle them carefully and understand how they are organised.
+They know that words and pictures carry meaning and that in English, print is read from left to right and from top to bottom.
+They can begin to associate sounds with patterns in rhymes with syllables and with words and letters.
 They can recognise their own names and some familiar words.
 They recognise letters of the alphabet by shape and sound.
 In their writing they can use pictures, symbols, familiar words and letters to communicate meaning and show awareness of some of the different purposes of writing.
 They can write their names with appropriate use of upper and lower case letters.

 LETTERS, SOUNDS AND THE TEACHING OF READING

 We use a combination of the phonetic and 'look and say' approaches to the teaching of reading in accordance with those methods used in local schools.
 Our main schemes are the Ladybird Key Word scheme, Sheila McCullagh’s 1, 2, 3 and Away and Oxford Reading Tree Series.
 All of which we have used very successfully in the past with young children.
 We also have additional books which are used to supplement this material, where necessary.